• Skip to main content

 Side dishes

-What to serve with this chicken and bacon dish?
+What to serve with this Tuscan-style chicken?
 What would go great with the sun-dried tomato cream sauce?
 I suggest serving steamed or roasted veggies, such as asparagus and broccoli.
 Also, cooked spinach or cooked green beans would be great.
-Below are some recipe suggestions.
-They are also KETO friendly side dishes.
+Below are some KETO-friendly side dish ideas:

 • Oven-Roasted Asparagus with Bacon, Garlic, and Asiago cheese